 If you are a Certified Fiber Optic Technician (CFOT), that means you’ve passed the FOA certification to perform and service fiber optics applications.
 Once you are certified, that means you now have the know-how in fiber optics that you can use in any job concerned with fiber optic cables.
-This includes designing, installing, and operating – be it inside a plant, on any premise such as in manufacturing or commercial industries.
+This includes designing, installation, and operating – be it inside a plant, on any premise such as in manufacturing or commercial industries.

 As copper cables are becoming obsolete and the demand for fiber optic technology rises, so does the demand for accredited fiber optic technicians.
 While a number of fiber optic technicians learn their skills on the job, it is still an advantage to have that competitive edge by pursuing certification, thus making you more credible.
 A certification course gives you a grasp of the basic skills you must have to become a well-versed fiber optic technician.
 Please read on to know what you need to be a CFOT.